anteater2/bitmesh/README.md

 Callees receive on port 2001.

 ## Fault tolerance
-A fully calibrated/set up ring should be able to handle a single node going offline without losing data or breaking.
+A fully calibrated/set up ring should be able to handle a single node going offline without losing data or breaking.<br>
+This doesn't mean that nodes can be removed frequently; if a node fails, the network has to fix its successor lists and otherwise adjust before it can tolerate another one.

 # Docker Testing
 See the directory test.
 Or,